mbxss28/LIFE4136_rotation3_Group3/Repeats_Annotation/README.md

 into the working directory being used rather than installing it into the conda env that was created.
 The instructions for this pipeline come from the [quarTeT](https://github.com/aaranyue/quarTeT) page.

 From the quarTeT page specifically CentroMiner and TeloExplorer where used to identify centromere and teleomere canidates with the -c plant clade option being used for the run.
-The output of TeloExplorer is a
+The output of TeloExplorer is a a .txt file containing information on what repeat was found, a .info file which contains information on what repeat was found, which chromosome the repeat was found and whether the repeat was found on both teleomeres, one or none.

+Fr CentroMiner